HamidDelshadi/endlessrunner/README.md

 # endlessrunner
-An endless runner designed with unity to teach recycling garbage.
+An endless runner game designed with unity to teach recycling garbage.